 Many things that occur in life can rob a person of their creativity.
 Elizabeth Gilbert, the author of the book, “Eat, Pray, Love,” has only high praise for the book, “The Artist’s Way.”
 She gives this book credit for her ability to complete her memoir.

 16. Awaken The Giant Within by Anthony Robbins

 Published in 1992, with over 500 pages, this book is a collection of strategies for creating change.
-Robbins teaches that people don’t change because they don’t know the reason why they developed their bad habits.
-He gives readers tools to help them make conscious decisions as opposed to unconscious bad habits.
+Tony Robbins teaches that people don’t change because they don’t know the reason why they developed their bad habits.

 He is a New York Times bestselling author, who lives in Palm Beach, Florida.

 17. The Obstacle Is The Way by Ryan Holiday

 This book is a gem collection of true stories to inspire anyone who is feeling frustrated with their life.
 It has become a classic.
 Among its fans are Arnold Schwarzenegger, LL Cool J, and the coaches of many professional sports teams.

 Stoicism is an ancient Greek philosophy that involves enduring pain or adversity with perseverance and resilience.
 The Stoics focus their attention on the things they can control rather than the things they can’t.
 Every obstacle is an opportunity to improve, grain strength, and become tough.